medialab/hyphe/README.md

 [![SWH](https://archive.softwareheritage.org/badge/swh:1:dir:fd7d09aedcef215682ea25b3f86e21e8dc6dfc09/)](https://archive.softwareheritage.org/swh:1:dir:fd7d09aedcef215682ea25b3f86e21e8dc6dfc09;origin=https://github.com/medialab/hyphe;visit=swh:1:snp:c56e38194ff07b8e86a63533fa3a45b2a8981b51;anchor=swh:1:rev:c4d97afb0ea7d3a43be76724cfd20738da28db24)

-Welcome to [Hyphe](http://hyphe.medialab.sciences-po.fr), a research-driven web crawler developped at the [Sciences Po médialab](http://www.medialab.sciences-po.fr/) for the [DIME-SHS Web project (ANR-10-EQPX-19-01)](http://www.sciencespo.fr/dime-shs/).
+Welcome to [Hyphe](http://hyphe.medialab.sciences-po.fr), a research-driven web crawler developed at the [Sciences Po médialab](http://www.medialab.sciences-po.fr/) for the [DIME-SHS Web project (ANR-10-EQPX-19-01)](http://www.sciencespo.fr/dime-shs/).

 Hyphe aims at providing a tool to build web corpus by crawling data from the web and generating networks between what we call "web entities", which can be single pages as well as a website, subdomains or parts of it, or even a combination of those.